 ISP and Hosting Services

-The Bank of Cyprus Internet Banking Service offers the following services:
+All the main banks in Cyprus permit online banking services.
+The Bank of Cyprus Internet Banking Service offers the following:

-Online gambling in Cyprus has been permitted since the Betting Law of 2007, but the Cyprus government now plans to ban it, except on horse racing and sports in Cyprus.
-However SAKOP, a social organization, has pointed out that EU directives demand a public consultation and an impact study on possible repercussions, neither of which has been carried out.
+Online gambling in Cyprus has been permitted since the Betting Law of 2007, and remained fully legal for some time.
+EU directives demand a public consultation and an impact study on possible repercussions of a gambling ban, neither of which has been carried out.

 Then, in 2012, licensed operations based on sports betting were given a regualtory framework.
 Online exchange games and casino betting were, however, made strictly illegal.
 It was only in October 2016 that the National Betting Authority started to accept licence applications.
 Still, there are plenty more illegal online betting operations than legal ones.
 Sports betting companies are taxed by 10% of their revenue.